Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Click each navigation link in Header2.
-Navigate using Footer links (if available)
+1. Click each navigation link in Header
+2. Navigate using Footer links

 ### Expected Result

-Each link redirects to correct pageURL updates correctlyNo 404 errors
+Each link redirects to correct page
+URL updates correctly
+No 404 errors

 ------------------------------------------------------------------------